 Study of Shakespeare's tragedies and romances with combined attention to the plays as rich poetry and as texts for performance.
 Some discussion of the plays in connection with selected critical essays on them, and some in-class analysis of scenes from filmed productions of the plays.
-HUM; Prereq: two 200-level courses in literature, film, or theory and ENG 300L, which may be taken concurrently; CL: ENG 332; STAFF and style.
-A brief review of the evolution of feminisms is traced in order to identify the areas of thought and conflict that most influence the condition of the female writer and specifically the playwright.
-Prereq: junior standing or permission of the instructor; CL: AFST 383, ENG 383, GWST 383; W; DV; E. Carlin Metz
+HUM; Prereq: two 200-level courses in literature, film, or theory and ENG 300L, which may be taken concurrently; CL: ENG 332; STAFF the instructor; CL: AFST 383, ENG 383, GWST 383; W; DV; E. Carlin Metz